Margasoiu-Luca/Auction-App-Spa/README.md

 This web app is a Single Page Application connected to a REST Web API.

 This is done through Deno and Mysql.
-The app is for managing event gifts.
+The app is for managing online auctions

 # Heroku link
 [Heroku link](https://shrouded-retreat-70869.herokuapp.com/)